-This is a special lecture for coaches.
-Next season you are going to go and meet your students who were studying in the program last year already.
-What are you going to do with them during your first meeting?
+This is a special lecture for course coaches.
+This fall you are going to go for the first time and meet your students who were studying in the program last year already.
+What are you going to do with them during your first meeting with them?